Search: 234 results

 Verse ConceptsNomadsCamp, Of IsraelOvertaking

-And Rachel took the images, and put them in the camel's straw, and sat down upon them.
-And Laban searched all the tent: but found them not.
+And Rachel took the family gods, and she will put them in the camel's saddle and will sit upon them.
+And Laban will feel all the tent, and he found not

 Verse ConceptsHousehold GodsPeople Sitting DownSeeking For Concrete ThingsNot Findinghidingstatues